sidmani/zencyclopedia/README.md

   Description...
 ```
 If you want to create a new category or reorganize an existing category, [open an issue](https://github.com/sidmani/zencyclopedia/issues) first.

+Please note that all resources will be reviewed for quality; we want to keep the
+document as concise as possible.

 Once again, make sure your pull requests are against the `edit` branch, not `master`.
 Thank you and happy contributing!